How to Grow Zinnias: The Complete Zinnia Flower Guide

 • Space plants 4 to 24 inches apart, depending on variety.
 (Many common varieties are planted 6 inches apart within the row and 2 feet in between rows.)
 See the back of the seed packet for variety-specific advice.

-• Most zinnia varieties grow tall and need staking to prevent their heavy stems from laying along the ground.
+• Most zinnia varieties grow tall and need staking to prevent their heavy stems from lying on the ground.
 A few weeks after planting, stake close to the plant stem.
 Take care not to injure roots.

 Growing

-• When seedlings reach three inches tall, thin them so that they’re 6 to 18 inches apart to maximize air circulation.
+• When seedlings reach 3 inches tall, thin them so that they’re 6 to 18 inches apart to maximize air circulation.
 This reduces the chance of powdery mildew developing.

 • Maintain moderate soil moisture and fertilize lightly to maximize growth and blooms.